CreatorRama/School-Management-Api/readme.md

 # School Management API

 A comprehensive Node.js REST API for managing school data with proximity-based sorting functionality.
-Built with Express.js, MySQL, and deployed on Railway.
+Built with Express.js, MySQL, and deployed on Render with PlanetScale database.

 ## 🌟 Features